khetansarvesh/NLP/unitask_downstream_nlp/instruction_tuning_task.md

 ```

 ### $\color{blue}{2.B.\ Reasoning\ Instruction\ Tuning\ with\ Tool\ Calling\ Template}$
+Below is the famous ReAct (reason and action) template
 ```python
 <Question>
 Which country has a higher population density: Japan or India?